Married/Cohabiting Couples with Children

 At GB level, the same proportion fell by 12 percentage points, from 39% in 1981 to 27% in 2001.

 One of the most marked changes in household composition in Scotland from 1981 to 2001 has been the reduction in the number of married and cohabiting couples with children (including non-dependent children), sometimes referred to as the 'traditional family’.
 In 1981, these households were about 41% of all households, but by 2001 only 26%.
-A similar picture was also found in England and Wales (Figure 7) (Adobe Acrobat Portable Document Format) (PDF 11 Kb) [footnote 1]).
+A similar picture was also found in England and Wales (Figure 7) (11 KB PDF) [footnote 1]).